 Lime scooter accident lawsuits are personal injury claims for crashes involving one of Lime's electric scooters, or E-scooters.
-They claim that Lime or a third party acted negligently and this was responsible for the E-scooter accident.
-They seek compensation that covers the victim's:
+Claims generally allege that Lime or a third party acted negligently and this was responsible for the E-scooter accident.
+Compensation is sought to cover the victim's:

 - Past and future medical expenses for their injuries,

 - Lost wages and reduced earning capacity from their recovery and any disabilities it has caused, and

 Because Lime's E-scooters are provided for ridesharing, though, there are some aspects of these lawsuits that make them unique.
 One of the most important nuances to lawsuits involving Lime E-scooter accident is the liability waiver that Lime requires riders to sign before using their scooters.

 The California personal injury lawyers at the Shouse Law Office can help you file a lawsuit and recover the compensation you deserve.
 In this article, we discuss:

 - 1. Lime's E-scooter sharing business